-Always have a purpose for a meeting, not just because it’s a certain day
+Always have a purpose for a sales meeting, not just because it’s a certain day.

-I like the acronym PAIR for each meeting, which stands for ‘Purpose And Intended Result’.
+I like the acronym PAIR for each meeting, which stands for ‘Purpose & Intended Result’.

 With a specific purpose, you have something to measure the meeting’s success against.

-These five points should help you carry out a meaningful and effective meeting every time.
+These pointers should help you carry out a meaningful and effective meeting every time.

 You want to ensure your meetings are looked-forward-to rather than a painful interjection into your sales team’s day.